 Adam Warlock’s History with Infinity Gauntlets, Infinity Wars, and the Infinity Watch

-Thanos eventually finds a path towards resurrection and gathers all the Infinity Gems together.
+Thanos eventually finds a path toward resurrection and gathers all the Infinity Gems together.
 He plans to erase half of life in the universe.
 Sound familiar?
 That’s because The Infinity Gauntlet event series was the basis for the MCU’s “Infinity Saga.”
 (The “Infinity Saga” are the first 23 films in the Marvel Cinematic Universe.)
 Although Adam Warlock was not present in the MCU version of events.

 Terrible Cosmic Abilities, Itty Bitty Living Space: Adam Warlock’s Powers

 Despite living for years within the world contained in the tiny Soul Gem, Adam Warlock retained all of his powers.
 And his powers are formidable, to say the least.
-Warlock has superhuman strength, speed, and stamina, not to mention he can also manipulate cosmic power for energy projection.
+Adam Warlock has superhuman strength, speed, and stamina, not to mention he can also manipulate cosmic power for energy projection.
 In addition, he can fly, and he can regenerate himself by encasing himself in cocoons similar to the one which birthed him.

 Adam Warlock and Thanos: Brothers?

-Adam Warlock, due to his connection to the Soul Gem, is the Avatar of Life.
+Adam Warlock, due to his connection to the Soul Gem, is Marvel’s Avatar of Life.
 Meanwhile, Thanos is the Avatar of Death.
 So, in a manner of speaking, they are spiritual siblings or different sides of the same coin.
 This leads fans to speculate about whether they are brothers.
-But are Warlock and Thanos siblings?
+But are Adam Warlock and Thanos siblings?
 No, not exactly.
 But they have a unique bond.
 And that causes Adam Warlock and Thanos to be both enemy and ally.

 Although they fought against each other many times, together they defeated Annihilus and other cosmic threats.
-And despite ruining Thanos’ plans with the Infinity Gauntlet, Warlock still trusted him with the Power Gem when he split up the rest of the remaining gems.
+And despite ruining Thanos’ plans with the Infinity Gauntlet, Adam Warlock still trusted him with the Power Gem when he split up the rest of the remaining gems.
 We look forward to seeing what kind of relationship, if any, Adam Warlock will have with Thanos in the MCU.

 So Why Hasn’t Adam Warlock Been in the MCU Until Now?